3lchanguit0/3lchanguit0/README.md

 </div>

 **3𝖑𝖈𝖍𝖆𝖓𝖌𝖚𝖎𝖙0** is a centralized security tool management terminal and pentesting dashboard designed for **Kali Linux**.
-It unifies powerful offensive security tools into a single minimalist interface with the **GNOME Desktop Environment**.
+It unifies powerful offensive security tools into a simple minimalist interface usinf the **GNOME Desktop Environment**.

 ---